wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.8   -- The dict items for transition() no longer have to be in list
+         form, although they still _can_ be.
+(The values returned to handle_init_info() are still lists, though.)

+         Simplified the transition demo and added an icon for it.

+         Print the skipped directories in hmeserver, along with the reasons they were skipped.

 0.7   -- Added support for app transitions -- the last unimplemented
          part of the HME specification.
 (But I still have more to do to